 Employees who go up against federal judges for sexual harassment fear retaliation, demotion, transfer, termination, the loss of income and benefits, the lack of a recommendation for another position, and worsening treatment.
 They fear losing careers they worked hard to attain.
 Judges on the other hand know they are protected with lifetime job security.
 Olsen notes that Kent displayed “robe-itis,” with a pattern of making pronouncements such as “I am the government” or “It’s good to be king.”
 Meanwhile, McBroom’s mental health was greatly impacted and her marriage collapsed.

 In 2009, the House Judiciary Committee convened to consider impeaching Kent.
 Another long-time employee of Kent’s came forward and described to the FBI five years of sexual abuse.
-Oslen reveals that unless Kent was both impeached and removed, he would remain a federal judge and collect $174,000 annually, even with a felony conviction.
+Olsen reveals that unless Kent was both impeached and removed, he would remain a federal judge and collect $174,000 annually, even with a felony conviction.
 The House Judiciary Committee voted to impeach Kent.
-Olsen writes:
+Olsen writes: “For the first time in U.S. history, a federal judge had been impeached on the basis of evidence that he’d abused his power in order to commit sexual abuse and assault and had lied to federal judges and agents to hide his crimes.”

 It took from 1787 to 2009 for silence to break.